Frequently asked questions

 How many claims are there, and how many have been settled?

-There are more than 1000 claims lodged with the tribunal.
-Several historical claims have been settled with a total value of about $600 million.
-Three early settlements, Commercial Fisheries ($170 million), Waikato-Tainui raupatu ($170 million) and Ngai Tahu ($170 million) make up the bulk of this.
+More than 2000 claims have been lodged with the tribunal.
+By 2010 legislation had been passed for settlements with a total value of about $950 million.
+Three early settlements – Commercial Fisheries ($170 million), Waikato-Tainui raupatu ($170 million) and Ngāi Tahu ($170 million) – and the 2008 Central North Island Forests agreement ($161 million) make up the bulk of this amount.
 Claims may be historical or contemporary, and they may relate to either specific pieces of land or a generic government policy.
-Any Maori can make a claim at the tribunal, so many of the claims relate to the same group of people or events.
-The tribunal groups these overlapping claims into district inquiries, which are then researched until a casebook of evidence is completed.
-Hearings are held where claimants and the Crown give evidence.
+Any Māori can make a claim at the tribunal, so many claims relate to the same group of people or events.
+The tribunal groups overlapping claims into district inquiries, which are then researched until a casebook of evidence is completed.
+Hearings are held at which claimants and the Crown give evidence.
 The tribunal then writes a report on whether the claims are well founded.
-The Crown negotiates Treaty Settlements at the 'large natural group' level.
-Historical hapu and whanau claims within a larger group are commonly addressed in one set of negotiations.
+The Crown negotiates Treaty Settlements at the ‘large natural group’ level.
+Historical hapū (sub-tribe) and whānau (extended family) claims within a larger group are commonly addressed in one set of negotiations.
 Usually, when a settlement is negotiated, all the existing and potential historical claims made by that claimant group are settled.
-Once settlement legislation is passed, the Tribunal has no further power to hear historical claims made by that group.
+Once settlement legislation is passed, the Tribunal has no further power to hear historical claims from that group.

 Where can I read reports and deeds of settlement?